-SAP evaluations occur at the end of each quarter.
-Student progress is reviewed for both minimum quarter GPA and CGPA and progress toward completion.
-The GPA and CGPA for graduate programs is 3.0.
-To ensure that students remain within the 1.5 maximum allowable time frame to completion, NewSchool will determine that students complete 67% of credits attempted for the quarter as well as the time to degree.

-In determining the total number of credit hours attempted, all hours attempted toward the current major, including transfer credits and courses with grades F, I, CR/NC, or W will be counted.
+The Registrar's Office evaluates SAP at the end of each quarter.
+Student progress is reviewed for both minimum QGPA, CGPA, and progress toward completion.
+The minimum QGPA and CGPA for graduate programs is 3.0.
+To ensure that students remain within the 1.5 maximum allowable time frame to completion, NewSchool will determine that student's QSCR and CSCR equals 67% of credits attempted.
+In determining the total number of credit hours attempted, all credits attempted at NewSchool under the student's current degree level and all transfer credits that count toward the student's current program.
 Grades from transfer courses will not be included in the NewSchool CGPA.

-Courses dropped during the quarter's add/drop period are not considered to be attempted credits and do not count in the GPA.
-Original credits for repeated courses do count as attempted credits but do not count in the GPA.
-Credits attempted, not credits earned, are the basis for the 1.5 maximum time frame calculations.
+Courses dropped during the quarter's add/drop period are not considered to be attempted credits and do not count in the QSCR and QGPA or the CSCR and CGPA.
+Original credits for repeated courses count as unsuccessfully attempted credits when calculating the CSCR, but do not count in the GPA.